What is a metal prototype?

 CNC machining uses numerical control machine tools and milling machines with three to five CNC axes.
 These machines are automatic and controlled by a computer to remove material from a block-based on 3D files.

 There are many metal materials to choose from CNC processes such as aluminum, steel, titanium, zinc, magnesium, and so on.
-Requiring no molds or MOQ, CNC machining is a fairly cheap option for the prototype stage.3-axis, 4-axis and 5-axis CNC machine tools provide extraordinary flexibility for manufacturing complicated and parts with features.
+Requiring no molds or MOQ, Custom CNC machining is a fairly cheap option for the prototype stage.3-axis, 4-axis and 5-axis CNC machine tools provide extraordinary flexibility for manufacturing complicated and parts with features.

 However, due to the subtractive nature of this process, there is some material waste.